exciteproject/EXannotator/README.md

 ## Annotator tools Introduction
-### Annotator Tool No1: Reference String Segmentation
+### EXRef-Identifier: Reference String Identifier
 #### General
-The goal of this Annotator Tool is **"Reference String Segmentation"**.
+The goal of this Annotator Tool is **"Reference String Identifying"**.

 #### How To Run
-1. first put a copy of **"Annotatortool1"** folder in the localhost directory.
+1. first put a copy of **"EXRef-Identifier"** folder in the localhost directory.
-2. then use this URL ```http://localhost/Annotatortool1/index.html``` to run the tool.
+2. then use this URL ```http://localhost/EXRef-Identifier/index.html``` to run the tool.
 #### How To Use
-1. First upload two file at the same time(one text and one pdf).
-The pdf file is a paper and the text file is extracted text from the pdf.
+1. First you should upload two file.
+One is a paper in pdf format and second one is layout file in .txt fromat.
-2. Second find the reference section in each file
+2. Next, you should find the reference section in each file
-3. then select reference strings in text file, compare it with the original text in pdf and add ```<ref>``` and ```</ref>``` tags to the beginning and the end of each reference by click on related button.
+3. Then select reference strings in text file, compare it with the original text in pdf and add ```<ref>``` and ```</ref>``` tags to the beginning and the end of each reference by click on related button.
 4. Finlay save it as a XML file.
 #### Sample File To Use
-There are some sample files to test **annotator tool No1** [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno1).
+There are some sample files to test **EXRef-Identifier** [here](https://github.com/exciteproject/EXannotator/tree/master/TestFiles/anno1).
 These samples consists of layout file which extracted from a sample pdf by [Refex](https://github.com/exciteproject/refext).
 #### Output Sample
 Output File will be in XML Format.
-The following is part of sample output from **Annotator Tool No1**:
+The following is part of sample output from **EXRef-Identifier**:
 ```html
 .
 ..